 Uber’s arguments that its drivers are independent contractors and eligible for classification as such fell on deaf ears in a recent unanimous ruling by the U.K.’s Supreme Court[iii] — ending a legal battle that began in 2016 and has created an existential threat to Uber’s business model in the United Kingdom.

 The firm contends that the U.K. Court’s ruling is limited to the drivers that were governed by the contract that existed in 2016.
-Uber plans to create and advocate for a hybrid model of classifying workers that enjoys the benefits of independence and simultaneously concedes certain worker benefits and protections.
+In the U.S., Uber plans to create and advocate for a hybrid model of classifying workers that enjoys the benefits of independence and simultaneously concedes certain worker benefits and protections.
 The jury is still out on whether and how the hybrid/third way might look and work for the gig economy.

 Although Prop 22 was approved by California voters last November, there is no end in sight for the debate on classifying gig workers as independent contractors.
 Pending decisions in the lower courts, as well as the California and U.K. Supreme Courts, app-based businesses like Uber and Lyft do not have a clear path forward regarding workers’ rights and classifications.